laic-ufmg/automlc/README.md

   - A. G. C. de Sá, G. L. Pappa, and A. A. Freitas.
 Automated Selection and Configuration of Multi-Label Classification Algorithms with Grammar-based Genetic Programming.
 In Proceedings of the  International Conference on Parallel Problem Solving from Nature (PPSN), 2018. **[To appear.]**
   - Note that this project uses the EpochX framework to implement the Grammar-based Genetic Programming (GGP).
 The library can be found in the link: [EpochX](https://www.epochx.org/)

+**Documentation**
+The description of the multi-label classification (MLC) search is available in the following link: [MLC Search Space](https://github.com/laic-ufmg/automlc/blob/master/PPSN/MLC-SearchSpace.pdf)

 **Support**